ozlemergul/SE-302-Project/README.md

 Overview

   SyllabusTracker is an stand-alone desktop application that designed for user to create, view and keep track of the lecture syllabi.
 SyllabusTracker works on Windows systems and does not need internet connection.

 Features

-Adding new syllabus
+ --Adding new syllabus

-Displaying existing syllabi
+ --Displaying existing syllabi

-Editing syllabi and adding notes to edits
+ --Editing syllabi and adding notes to edits

-Comparing previous versions of the syllabi
+ --Comparing previous versions of the syllabi

-Import and export files
+- -Import and export files

 Development

   This application designed with Java, using Sqllite database.

 Screen Shots of the Application